 Let’s assume the figures are sound.
 What they won’t do, though, is feed neatly into an argument in favour of choosing IQ-maximising embryo-selection in order to help ensure as high a socio-economic status as possible.
 If we accept that a low IQ increases your chance of living in poverty, it doesn’t follow that a high IQ will increase your chance of being wealthy unless IQ is a cause of wealth.
 (Allow that in a system of perfect social mobility, having a low IQ will mean that you fall in social position; this is rarely acknowledged in policy debates, but it would presumably be a feature of true social mobility!)
 But there’s going to be some difficulty in establishing this.
 For one thing, how well you do on an IQ test isn’t necessarily going to tell us all that much about your intelligence: it’s a measure of intelligence, but measurements ought not to be confused with the thing being measured.

 An important thing to remember is that wealth, like genes, is passed down the generations.
 And wealth tends also to correlate with things like education, exposure to certain cultural phenomena, and the like – all of which, we might think, allow the seeds of intelligence to burst to life.
-It would not be a huge surprise born into a well-read household from an academic background, which has plenty of money to spend on things like trips to the theatre or museums in other cities, grew up to be highly articulate and able to engage fluently with all manner of intellectual pursuits without batting an eyelid.
+It would not be a huge surprise to find that someone born into a well-read household from an academic background, whose family has plenty of money to spend on things like trips to the theatre or museums in other cities, grew up to be highly articulate and able to engage fluently with all manner of intellectual pursuits without batting an eyelid.
 By contrast, if you’re born into a household in a deprived area, in which you have to share a bedroom with a sibling or maybe more, and in which money is tight, the chance that you’ll be able to go to somewhere quiet and read books is reduced.
 You may not have anywhere quiet to go, and you may not have the books.
 You may not be taken on trips to museums because of the transport costs.
 And that may mean that, at first glance, you’ll look less bright than you might.
 It doesn’t follow that you’re less intelligent, though.

 Correspondingly, the wealthier you are, the more likely you are to be better educated; and that might well tell us something about how well you’ll do on IQ tests irrespective of the content of your bookshelf.
 You might well be less intimidated by tests and scientists, for example, and so more relaxed when you take them.
 A high IQ score might be something you have because you’re good at IQ tests, rather than wealth being something you get because of your intelligence per se.